stevensrmiller/stevensrmiller.github.io/UMD/GuideForTAs.md

 ### Accepting Late Work

 My official policy is that __There Is No Late Work__.
 However, in practice, I do give extensions when people need them for a valid reason.
-So if someone turns in work after the deadline, please note that it was late (ELMS does this automatically for work submittied on ELMS, which is usually how we'll get it), but grade it normally.
+So if someone turns in work after the deadline, please note that it was late (ELMS does this automatically for work submitted on ELMS, which is usually how we'll get it), but grade it normally.
 I'll handle any penalties.

 ### Publishing Grades